idsia-robotics/navground/docs/tutorials/designing_an_experiment.rst

            values: ["type_1", "type_2"]
            once: true

 To finalize the configuration of agents, we need to fix their kinematics, behaviors, tasks, state estimations and initial poses.
 In fact, some may be already configured by the scenario.
 For instance, ``Corridor`` initializes agents at random poses inside the corridor, therefore there is no need to configure their initial poses separately.
 Similarly, ``Corridor`` ask each agents to travel along the corridor, therefore we can skip ``task``.
-We still need to set the kinematics (here, omnidirectional), behavior (here, ``HL``) and state estimation (here, with a maximal range of 4 meters, i.e. half of a corridor):
+We still need to set the kinematics (here, omni-directional), behavior (here, ``HL``) and state estimation (here, with a maximal range of 4 meters, i.e. half of the corridor length):

 .. code-block:: YAML